 1. New project template

 You can create a brand new project template and define the procedure by adding To-Do lists, smart subtasks, and subtasks.
-Go to Projects > All projects > click Create template.
+Go to Projects > All projects > click Add template.

-At the top of the left column, you will find the Create template button.
-After clicking, you will see the form.
+After clicking to Add template, you will see the form.
 It is similar to creating a new project.
 Enter a name of the template and a captain.

 The captain of the template should always be the user who assigned you the Project manager role and is the owner of the paid plan.